Capability Analysis - Definition

 - Reducing variability: reducing the variability of a process is often a complicated thing to achieve but reducing the variation of a process is possible.
 It entails scrapping the initial specifications and reworking the whole process more efficiently.

-In capability analysis, there are other vital procedures, these are otherwise called capability applications.
-They include the following;
+Other capability applications: In capability analysis, there are other vital procedures, these are otherwise called capability applications.
+They include the following:

 - Creating a basis for the establishment of a variable control chart.